GenoChen/mac-ui-automation/README.md

 - [pyobjc]
 - Systemwide Accesibility enabled

-On travis, it's only on 10.11 because we are able to enable accessibility API.

 If you experience issues, please open a ticket in the [issue tracker][issues].

-## Enabling Systemwide Accessibility
+## Enabling Accessibility
 Check the checkbox:
 ```
-System Preferences > Universal Access > Enable access for assistive devices
-System Preferences > Security & Privacy > Privacy > Accessibility
+System Settings > Privacy & Security > Accessibility > [The app that execute the python script]
 ```

 Failure to enable this will result in `AXErrorAPIDisabled` exceptions during some module usage.